 Community and Indigenous support are integral to Copper Mountain’s success.

 We recognize the immense privilege we have in being able to engage and build positive relationships with the people and leaders in the communities in which we operate.
-We achieved a “AAA” rating under the TSM standard for Aboriginal and Community Outreach.
+We achieved an “A” rating under the TSM standard for Indigenous and Community Relationships.

 Towards Sustainable Mining

 The TSM’s Indigenous and Community Relationships Protocol consists of five performance indicators that seek to confirm: